 A request by maintenance provider Standard Aero to immediately cease its engine support agreement for Pinnacle Airlines’ Bombardier CRJ200 aircraft would be “operationally devastating,” will ground several aircraft and could jeopardize the carrier’s Chapter 11 reorganization, the regional carrier says.
 Standard Aero argues before Pinnacle’s bankruptcy court, however, that its cash flow has lost tens of millions of dollars from a power-by-the-hour contract that sets prices based on ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Engine Maintenance Dispute Could Ground Some Pinnacle CRJ200s".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Engine Maintenance Dispute Could Ground Some Pinnacle CRJ200s".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.